LFhase/FeAT/README.md

 Updates:

+- [x] If you feel hard to tune even the last layer, why not try with our optimizer [PAIR](https://github.com/LFhase/PAIR) for OOD objectives! 😆😆😆
 - [x] Camera-ready version of the paper is updated [link](https://arxiv.org/abs/2304.11327)!
 - [x] Detailed running instructions, slides and the recording have been released!